Olivier Bohuon: Career

 Bohuon was the chief executive of Smith & Nephew plc and Smith & Nephew Inc from April 2011 until May 2018.
-He served as the chief executive of Laboratoires Pierre Fabre from September 2010.
+He was the chief executive of Laboratoires Pierre Fabre from September 2010.
 Before that, he worked for Abbott Laboratories from 2003 to July 2010, rising to executive vice president, pharmaceutical products.

-Bohuon served as senior vice president, director of European Commercial operations at GlaxoSmithKline from 2001 to 2003.
-He served as CEO and then president of SmithKline Beecham France from 1995 to 2001.
+Bohuon was senior vice president, director of European commercial operations at GlaxoSmithKline from 2001 to 2003.
+He was CEO and then president of SmithKline Beecham France from 1995 to 2001.
 He was the marketing director and then the operations director of Glaxo France from 1991 to 1995.
 He worked for Abbott Laboratories from 1988 to 1991.

-Bohuon is a director of HealthCare Promise Investments Partners SA (Luxembourg).
-He is a member of the supervisory board at Virbac SA.
-He is a member of the National Pharmacy Academy and the Academy of Technologies.
-Since August 2018, Bohuon is vice chairman of the Board of Directors of healthcare and pharma company LEO Pharma.
+Bohuon was a director of HealthCare Promise Investments Partners SA (Luxembourg).
+He was a member of the supervisory board at Virbac SA.
+He was a member of the National Pharmacy Academy and the Academy of Technologies.
+Since August 2018, Bohuon was vice chairman of healthcare and pharma company LEO Pharma.

 Bohuon became a Knight of the Legion of Honour in 2007.

 Personal life

 Bohuon married Alexandra Polliot in 1981.
 They have two sons and a daughter.

 In February 2016, Smith & Nephew said Bohuon had a "highly treatable form of cancer."
+He died in May 2024.